Junks5020/deepe-docs/docs/user-guide/deployed-models.md

-# Deployed Models
+# Live Models

-**Deployed Models** are fully merged and quantized models that have been actively launched via a local LLM deployment tool (currently **Ollama**).
-Once deployed, these models behave exactly like base models and can serve real-time inference requests or be integrated into downstream applications.
+**Live Models** are fully merged and quantized models that have been actively launched via a local LLM deployment tool (currently **Ollama**).
+Once Live, these models behave exactly like base models and can serve real-time inference requests or be integrated into downstream applications.

 ---

 ## Overview

-The **Deployed Models** page displays all successfully deployed models, each with associated metadata.
+The **Live Models** page displays all successfully Live models, each with associated metadata.

 Each model entry includes:

 - **Auto-Generated Name**: Follows the naming convention:

 ```
-[deployed_model_name] = [saved_model_name]_d_[first4ofDeployingUUID]_[quant_type]
+[live_model_name] = [complete_model_name]_d_[first4ofDeployingUUID]_[quant_type]
 ```

 - **Deployment Status**
 - **Linked Deployment Tool** (e.g., Ollama, LMStudio)
-- **Model Card**: Displays configuration metadata inherited from the saved model and deployment process
+- **Model Card**: Displays configuration metadata inherited from the complete model and deployment process

-> Deployed models are locally served by external tools and must be registered separately if you want to use them in workflows like DeepPrompt or Model Assessment.
+> Live models are locally served by external tools and must be registered separately if you want to use them in workflows like DeepPrompt or Model Assessment.

 ---

 ## Register as Third-party Model

-To use a deployed model across DeepExtension modules:
+To use a Live model across DeepExtension modules:

-1. Click **"Register"** on the deployed model entry
+1. Click **"Register"** on the Live model entry
 2. The model will be added to the [Third-party Models](thirdparty-models.md) list.

 > Requires integration with a compatible LLM deployment backend (e.g., Ollama or LMStudio)

 ---

-## Delete a Deployed Model
+## Delete a Live Model

 To undeploy and remove a model from your LLM runtime:

-1. Click **"Delete"** on the deployed model entry
+1. Click **"Delete"** on the Live model entry
 2. This will instruct the backend deployment tool to remove the model from active service

 > This does **not** affect its entry in [Third-party Models](thirdparty-models.md) if previously